uladzislau21/sdrf_guides_R/README.md

-# sdrf_guides_R
-The repository describes how to manipulate SDRF file with R code
+# How to work with SDRF in R

+## Load SDRF into R environment

+There are several ways to load your SDRF file into R:
+- utilizing base function **read.table()**